WHO WE ARE

 Bishop Stuart Robinson

 (Vaucluse, Australia).
-Rector of St Michael’s Vaulcluse & Rose Bay.
+Rector of St Michael’s Vaucluse & Rose Bay.
 Formerly Stuart served as the 10th Bishop of the Anglican diocese of Canberra and Goulburn, between 2009 and 2017.
 An Anglican Priest and church planter in Australia and North-West Europe for more than 20 years, Stuart was the founding leader of a North-western Sydney fellowship, initiated student ministries on a University of Western Sydney campus, pastored an English-language church in Brussels, Belgium and Liege, and then returned to further parish ministry in Sydney, Australia.
 An author and having chaired several Christian organisations, reflects the passionate nature of interest and engagement.

 Mr. Tom Slater